layilin/SP23-33852/_annotations/book2.md

 56.61n Durante, who was physician to Pope Sixtus Quintus.
 Castore Durante da Gualdo (1529-1590), botanist and physician to the Popes Gregory XIII and Sixtus V, author of *Herbaria nuovo* (1585) and *Il tesoro della sanità* (1586).

 56.61n straps of cane-rats are publicly sold in the markets of Jamaica.
 Grainger may have been referring to a passage from Hans Sloane's *A Voyage to the Islands Madera, Barbados, Nieves, S. Christophers and Jamaica* (1707, 1725) that reads, "Rats are likewise sold by the dozen, and when they have been bred amongst the Sugar-Canes, are thought by some discerning people very delicious Victuals" (1.xx).
-Sloane seems to imply that all Jamaicans, and not only the enslaved, ate rats.
+Sloane seems to imply that all Jamaicans, and not just the enslaved, ate rats.

 57.69 mangrove-banks.
 Mangroves are trees of the genus *Rhizophora*, which contains well over a hundred species, most native to the Old World but some native to the New.
 Mangroves can thrive in soils of varying levels of salinity and have colonized tropical and subtropical coastlines to form forests and thickets there.